 Honor Roll: The Festival Foothills Honor Roll will be awarded to students with a 3.25 grade point average.
 If students have a D or F on their report card for that semester, they will not be eligible for the Honor Roll.
-Students on the honor roll will receive a certificate.

 The Principal's Honor Roll will be awarded to students with a 4.0 grade point average.
-The students on Principal's Honor Roll will receive a certificate and medal each semester.